List of acts of the 117th United States Congress

 The 117th United States Congress, which began on January 3, 2021, and ended on January 3, 2023, enacted 362 public laws and 3 private laws.
+Donald Trump, who was the incumbent president for the Congress's first seventeen days, did not enact any laws before his presidential term expired.

 Public laws

 The 117th Congress has enacted the following laws:

 Private laws

 Treaties ratified

 The following treaties have been ratified in the 117th Congress: